 In 2003, Elizabeth enrolled in the post graduate course, Clinical Trial Administration, at John Moores University (Liverpool)/Institute of Clinical Research (ICR), graduating in 2005.

-In 2006, Elizabeth joined the Scottish Stroke Research Network and assisted the newly appointed manager in setting up systems and reporting of recruitment.
+In 2006, Elizabeth joined the Stroke Research Network and assisted the newly appointed manager in setting up systems and reporting of recruitment.
 She is part of the small team based at Glasgow Royal Infirmary and her remit covers the West of Scotland hospitals in Greater Glasgow, Lanarkshire and Ayrshire & Arran Health Boards.
 She also covers Grampian and her role now includes part-time work with Patient, Carer & Public Involvement activities.

 In 2010, Elizabeth helped set up the INTERSTROKE research study – an international case control study investigating ‘The Importance of Conventional and emerging Risk factors for Stroke in Different regions of the World and in Different Ethnic Groups’.

 Network Coordinator for NRS Stroke Research Network (South East of Scotland)

 Bridget began working in medical research at the University of Edinburgh in 1999.
 She enrolled in the University’s post graduate Epidemiology course and graduated in 2001.
 After graduating, she became part of the University of Edinburgh’s Centre for Clinical Brain Sciences (CCBS) as Trial Coordinator for the GALA trial: (General Anaesthetic v Local Anaesthetic for Carotid Endarterectomy) an international multi-centre randomised trial in 24 countries with 3,526 patients; a nine year trial published in 2008.

 Since 2008, Bridget has worked with the Stroke Research Network as the Network Coordinator for the South East of Scotland.
 Her remit covers the South East hospitals in Lothian, Borders, Dumfries & Galloway, Fife and Forth Valley Health Boards.
 She sometimes assists with the Tayside region as well.

 In 2012, Bridget became part of the team working on the European Commission FP7 Trial, EuroHYP-1: European multicentre, randomised, phase III clinical trial of therapeutic hypothermia plus best medical treatment versus best medical treatment alone for acute ischaemic stroke.
 Her role includes trial management for 16 countries.